vendia/blog/posts/2023-03-20-the-blockchain-emperors-new-clothes.md

 A private permissioned approach allows businesses both large and small to [start extracting commercial value](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/blockchain-beyond-the-hype-what-is-the-strategic-business-value) from blockchain implementations.
 This means that companies can gain most of the benefits of public permissionless blockchain without compromising most of the security mechanisms available to cloud APIs and databases.
 And that means:

 - Sharing consistent, real-time data with partners should be simple.
 And doing so shouldn't compromise the confidentiality or integrity of the data.
 - Maintaining a decentralized ledger with auditable history should be simple.
-And doing so shouldn't require storing all sensitive data outside of that solution.
+And doing so shouldn't require storing all sensitive data outside of the ledger.
 - Securing a blockchain, from its interfaces to its integration points to its ledger to its management capability, and ensuring relevant compliance regimes are upheld should be top of mind for all businesses.
 And doing so from scratch is outside the realm of most organizations' interests and capabilities.

 ## 3 key features where private permissioned blockchains differ from public permissionless blockchains